-Students who are interested in training in specialized areas of flight will be awarded Certificates of Accomplishment from BBCC as follows:
+Students who are interested in training in specialized areas of flight will be awarded Certificates of Accomplishment from BBCC.

-IO3 Human Relations/Workplace Skills

-Students will be able to demonstrate

-teamwork, ethics, appropriate safety

-awareness and/or workplace specific skills.
+IO3 Human Relations/Workplace Skills: Students will be able to demonstrate teamwork, ethics, appropriate safety awareness and/or workplace specific skills.

-Course Title Credits
+Course Code Title Credits

-Code

 AVF 275 Multi-Engine Flight 2

-Total Credits 2
+' Total Credits 2